bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 And then we were only able to use 20h slurm jobs, with unpredictable gaps of wait time in between (1-30 hours!), so it's impossible to predict when the finish line will be finished.

+## Memory usage

+During training currently we use 256GB (8x 32GB gpus) per each full replica (TP=2 + PP=4), the rest are ZeRO-DP.
+So if we throw x times more GPUs we just speed things up by having more 2-node replicas.
+The required memory breakdown:

+1. 4B for fp32 weights
+2. 2B for fp16 weights
+3. 8B for optimizer states.
+4. 4B for gradients (we don't save these in the checkpoint)
+5. plus memory for activations and temps, which total majorly depends on the seqlen and mini batch size - and since we use activation checkpointing this memory need is quite small.

+Total: 234GB (18*13) plus activations and temps memory.
+So we are close to 256GB here.

+Activation memory would have been much much bigger if it weren't for activation checkpointing.

 ## Exports